I passed by a t-shirt the other day in the parks. It read:

 “6 out of 7 Dwarfs are NOT Happy”

 This is especially of interest because there seems to be something of a sentiment that Disney–and especially Walt Disney World–is largely going downhill.
 I addressed some of those points in a recent blog.
 There is a body of evidence from organizations like Gallup that suggests a direct correlation between high employee engagement and high customer satisfaction.
 One tends to follow the other.
-I subscribe largely to those ideas in my book, Lead With Your Customer, the premise being that it’s really two sides of the same coin, and that to be effective with one, you have to be effective with the other.
-Lee Cockrell, former Executive Vice President of Walt Disney World wrote the forward of that book, and he and many others subscribe essentially to the same theory.
+I subscribe largely to those ideas in my book, Lead With Your Customer: Transform Culture and Brand into World-Class Excellence, the premise being that it’s really two sides of the same coin, and that to be effective with one, you have to be effective with the other.
+Lee Cockerell, former Executive Vice President of Walt Disney World, wrote the forward of that book, and he and many others subscribe essentially to the same theory.
 So it’s worth noting how Disney did in its employee survey as a signal to how it’s doing with its customers.

 Why would Bob Iger want to do this?
 He shares his view in the Disney Newsreel (studio newsletter):